First Time in Budapest? Browse our guide to to help you get the most of your stay!

 - numerous other bus and trolley bus services.

 There are several ways to get to the centre from Budapest’s Liszt Ferenc Airport.
 The simplest option is to use the new airport shuttle bus service No. 100E.
 Although many travellers complain that Bus 100E is congested.

-It will take you to Deák Ferenc tér – in 40-60 minutes – where you can change to one of the 3 metro lines that meet there or trams.
+It will take you to Deák Ferenc tér – in 40-60 minutes depending on traffic – where you can change to one of the 3 metro lines that meet there or trams.